uuid vs nanoid vs uuidv4 vs short-uuid vs react-native-uuid vs react-uuid

 • short-uuid:

-Use short-uuid if you need to generate shorter unique IDs that are still collision-resistant.
-This package is great for applications where a more compact identifier is preferred, such as in URLs or API keys.
+Choose short-uuid if you need to generate shorter, URL-friendly unique IDs while maintaining a low risk of collisions.
+It is useful for applications where space is a concern, such as in URLs or when displaying IDs to users.

 • react-native-uuid: